murraycadzow/2021-obss-day3/_episodes/02-denovo-assembly.md

 >
 > • Set `n` = to `M`, so if you set `M` at 3, set `n` at 3.
 >
-> • Set `m` at 3, it ios the default parameter, we are us being explicit here for anyone (including ourselves), reading our code later.
+> • Set `m` at 3, it is the default parameter, we are us being explicit here for anyone (including ourselves), reading our code later.
 >
 > • You must set the `output_denovo` directory as the output, and use 4 threads (4 CPUs: so your analysis finishes faster than 1!).
 >